-Lisa Davis lives with Complex Regional Pain Syndrome (CRPS) and started off as a volunteer for Burning Nights CRPS Support charity.
-However she has now joined the team of trustees for the charity.
-This is Lisa’s story:
+Lisa Davis lives with Complex Regional Pain Syndrome (CRPS) and was first involved with Burning Nights CRPS Support as a volunteer.
+She has since joined the Board of Trustees for the charity.

 At that time I was in my second year of University studying to become a youth worker, I was officially diagnosed in January 2013 and using crutches to get around, I was managing to work at a youth centre as lead youth worker and successfully completed my degree in Youth Work in June 2013.

 I did a two (2) week in-patient stay at Bath Hospital’s specialist CRPS unit where I made huge progress.

 In November 2013 I developed my first very small ulcer.
 By January 2014 that ulcer had not responded to a variety of dressings or treatments and now covered my leg below the knee to ankle.
 The wounds were severely infected and leaking slough.
 I was admitted to hospital where I spent 4 months enduring many different treatments and antibiotics until finally it started to heal.
 I was discharged in June 2014, but by October I was admitted again to hospital because it again had worsened and become severely infected.
 I spent a further 5 months in hospital and saw a range of doctors from all specialities, none knowing how best to treat my leg ulcers with the CRPS.
 I was again discharged this time the ulcers hadn’t started to heal but the doctors had exhausted all of their ideas so sent me home.
 District nurses were seeing me at home and scrubbing my leg every other day to remove the slough, they decided to start using compression bandaging on my leg and thought it could be lymphoedema.
 The ulcers slowly healed and the dressing no longer being used because it was decided it wasn’t lymphoedema just CRPS swelling.
 This was October 2016; now the ulcers have again returned and are continuing to worsen.